 and Allen's Heirloom Homestead

 Search for items such as: Original Paintings, limited edition prints, illustrated children's books, and art notecards.
-Also: Allen's Heirloom Homestead Farm items of fiber products such as handspun yarn from my sheep, clean wool roving, handknit items, natural sheep tallow soap, and more!
+Also: Allen's Heirloom Homestead Farm items of FIBER products such as handspun yarn from my sheep, clean wool roving, handknit items, blankets and lap throws, natural sheep tallow soap, and more!

 written by A H Benjamin